agiil/IT/index.md

 permalink: /
 ---

+> In our industry, if you can imagine something, you can build it. — Ray Ozzie, Chief Software Architect, Microsoft 2005-2010

 __Õppeaine eesmärk__ on valmistada kuulaja ette kompetentseks tegutsemiseks organisatsioonis efektiivse infohalduse korraldamisel, äriprotsesside IT abil teostamisel ja parendamisel, IT teenuste ja arenduste tellimisel, ettevõtte IT-arhitektuurile äripoole sisendi andmisel, IT lõimimisel äristrateegiatesse.

 Kursuse läbinu __oskab__: